giellalt/lang-rmg/rmg.md

 ---

 Noun inflection
-The Traveller Norwegian language nouns inflect in cases.
+The Balkan Romani language nouns inflect in cases.

 * * *